hawkeye-stan/msfs-popout-panel-manager/README.md

 <img src="assets/readme/images/add_profile.png" width="900" hspace="10"/>
 </p>

-2. For step 2, if you want to associate the profile to the current aircraft livery to use in [Auto Pop Out](#auto-pop-out-feature) feature or for automatic profile switching when selecting a different aircraft, click the "plus" button next to the aircraft livery name.
-The aircraft livery title will become green once the livery is bound to the profile.
-Your chosen livery may not be available to select in the application for your newly selected plane until a flight is started.
+2. For step 2, if you want to associate the profile to the current aircraft to use in [Auto Pop Out](#auto-pop-out-feature) feature or for automatic profile switching when selecting a different aircraft, click the "plus" button next to the aircraft name.
+The aircraft title will become green once the it is bound to the profile.
+Your chosen aircraft may not be available to select in the application for your newly selected plane until a flight is started.

  <p align="center">
 <img src="assets/readme/images/bind_profile_to_livery.png" width="900" hspace="10"/>